Skip to main content

 2. Connect port e11b to NSM A port e0b.

-Cable controller B ports e11a and e11b to a single NS224 shelf
+Connect controller B ports e11a and e11b to a single NS224 shelf

-Option 2: Connect the controllers to two NS224 storage shelves
+Option 2: Two NS224 storage shelves

 Connect each controller to the NSM modules on both NS224 shelves.
 The graphics show cabling from each of the controllers: Controller A cabling is shown in blue and Controller B cabling is shown in yellow.